 The non-cumulative FD option allows interest payment at fixed intervals as chosen by you.
 You can use this payment to either fulfill your ongoing financial needs or invest it further into a monthly plan or another FD.

-7. Safeguard your funds against inflation - You can achieve protection against inflation by creating multiple short tenor FDs.
-By taking advantage of various interest rates at different tenors, you can beat inflation and gain real interest earning.
+7. Safeguard your funds against inflation - You can achieve protection against inflation by creating multiple short tenure FDs.
+By taking advantage of various interest rates at different tenures, you can beat inflation and gain real interest earning.

 It is important to plan your post-retirement finances smartly.
 Bajaj Finance FD is one of the safest and highest earning options you can consider.

 Bajaj Finance FDs come with a credible performance track record and payment history.
 These are certified by ICRA's MAAA (stable) and CRISIL's FAAA/Stable ratings.
 You can rest assured of the safety and stability of your hard-earned gratuity money and earn good returns.

 You can follow a simple process for an online application to open an FD account and avail the benefits of this FD.
 Click here to invest now.